fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 Fight for the Future is a non-profit organization whose mission is to ensure that the web continues to hold freedom of expression and creativity at its core.
 We primarily work on high value, fearless projects that can be seen by millions.
 We’re a very small team, but we’re always looking for new people with brilliant ideas.
 Fight for the Future is 100% remote and timezone flexible.
 Please see below for our current job openings.
 ***
-# Senior Campaigner
+# Campaigner (Senior/ Junior)

 Fight for the Future is a small but highly effective Internet freedom activism team with big victories to its credit, including organizing the protests that defeated SOPA/PIPA, and winning net neutrality rules in 2014.
 Our model for activism includes the following ingredients: highly skilled people who could be doing anything but truly have a fire for achieving political change; an uncompromising focus on specific wins; a small nimble team that can move fast; and the ability to speak with a strong voice online, which includes leading with product and design.

-We’re looking for one of these highly skilled people to fill our Senior Campaigner position.
+We’re looking for one of these highly skilled people to fill our Campaigner position and are open to candidates who are qualified to take on a junior or senior responsibility level of the role.
 If you ever wanted to build online experiences that reach out, grab people, and help them change the world, then this is the job for you.

-## What you’ll do:
+## Your responsibilities could include:

 * Work closely with organizational leadership and the campaigns team to implement advocacy strategies that advance the organization's key policy goals.
-* Draft high-quality, engaging communications materials including mass emails, press releases, news pitches, web pages, event materials, social media content, op-eds, and fundraising appeals.
+* Draft high-quality, engaging communications materials including mass emails, press releases, news pitches, web pages, event materials, video scripts, social media content, op-eds, and fundraising appeals.
 * Act as a spokesperson to the media on our campaigns.
 Our campaigns are regularly covered by big outlets including NPR, The New York Times, NBC News, CNN, Wired, Buzzfeed, The Atlantic, CBS News, USA Today, and the Wall Street Journal.
 * Establish and manage relationships with small businesses, prominent technology companies, grassroots organizations, and civil society stakeholders on a project-by-project basis.
 * Coordinate national campaign actions such as distributed protests, rallies, and lobby days.